Caribbean 21 Blackjack

 Caribbean 21 Blackjack Rules

-Caribbean 21 blackjack is a creation based on adjusting the standard rules of basic blackjack, so it should be helpful to run through each of these changes individually, explaining the rule itself while also discussing the ways in which it affects a player’s overall gameplay experience:
+Caribbean 21 blackjack is a creation based on adjusting the standard rules of basic real money blackjack, so it should be helpful to run through each of these changes individually, explaining the rule itself while also discussing the ways in which it affects a player’s overall gameplay experience:

 Aces are Valued as 1 Only, Not 1/11